 When everything is going well, and life is full of butterflies and kittens, everyone comes to work with smiles on their faces and a spring in their steps.
 On the other 364 days of the year… people can be distracted by looming deadlines, incomplete projects, tight budgets, staff tensions, customer complaints, and on and on.

 Leaders are people who inspire others to move forward, while dictators drive their people forward.
 So, for us to move our organizations forward as leaders we need to always be considering how to motivate our people better.

 Collaborative leaders listen to the real world conditions their people are living with, and work to refocus their people onto solutions instead of their fears.
-Collaborative leaders create a dialogue where their people explore each other’s perspectives to meet the challenges of the day head on with strategies to crafted to overcome.
+Collaborative leaders create a dialogue where their people explore each other’s perspectives to meet the challenges of the day head-on with strategies crafted to overcome.